-Section Two: Installation.
+Section Two (Internal) and Section Three (External): Installation.
 This section provides physical installation instructions (including how to connect the phone line), and procedures for testing the connection.
-A section for Windows 95 and Windows NT users is also included.
+Sections for Windows 95, Windows NT, and Windows 3.x/MS-DOS users are also included.

-Section Three: Troubleshooting.
+Section Four: Troubleshooting.
 This section provides a description of the most common problems which may be encountered during installation and operation along with possible solutions.

 Appendices.
-These include technical specifications, FCC and DOC (Canada) compliance information as well as other regulatory statements, and an AT command reference.
-Instructions for servicing your product and warranty information are also included.
+These include technical specifications, FCC and DOC (Canada) compliance information as well as other regulatory statements, an AT command reference, and information on obtaining service, as well as your warranty.